Candiman421/DocInspector/docs/installation.md

 - **Restart InDesign**: Sometimes required for scripts to appear
 - **Check permissions**: Make sure you can write to the Scripts folder

-### "Enhanced analyzer functions not found"
+### "Enhanced inspector functions not found"
-- **Run order matters**: Always run the main analyzer script first
+- **Run order matters**: Always run the main inspector script first
-- **Both scripts needed**: The utility depends on the enhanced main analyzer
+- **Both scripts needed**: The utility depends on the enhanced main inspector
 - **Version compatibility**: Ensure both scripts are v2.1
 - **Restart and retry**: If there are issues, restart InDesign and try again